Kansas Forms

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by Pratt County including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in Pratt County that you need to transfer you would only need to order our forms once for all of your properties in Pratt County.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in Pratt County you only need to order once.

 In Kansas, as in other jurisdictions, an "Affidavit of Equitable Interest" is a legal document used in real estate transactions to declare the equitable interest of a party in a property.
 Equitable interest is a type of interest in real estate that indicates a beneficial interest in the property and may arise from a contract, such as a contract for deed, purchase agreement, etc. even though the legal title has not yet been transferred.
 An affidavit of this type can be filed by either party to the contract, and is often filed by purchasers alone.